Karl-Gustav Sauberzweig: Bosnia-Herzegovina

 In mid-February 1944 the Handschar Division was sent back to Bosnia-Herzegovina via train.
 Sauberzweig drove ahead with his personal orderly and reported to the V SS Mountain Corps on 23 February at Mostar, Herzegovina.
 Later, during Operation Sava in Bosnia, he addressed the men: "We have now reached the Bosnian frontier and will (soon) begin the march into the homeland.
 I was recently able to travel throughout almost all of Bosnia.
 What I saw shocked me.
 The fields lay uncultivated, the villages burned out and destroyed...
 Misery reigns in the refugee camps."

-On 7 March the division celebrated the Milad al-Nabi (birthday of the Prophet Muhammad).
+On 7 March the division celebrated the Mawlid, birthday of Muhammad.
 According to Lepre: "Sauberzweig ordered that large celebrations be organized in the units by commanders and imams.
 These included religious rites, lectures, and the distribution of special rations."

 Three days later they launched their first real combat mission – Operation Wegweiser.
 From 10 to 13 March 1944, the Handschar Division entered the Syrmia region of eastern Croatia, held by Partisans who were threatening the Zagreb-Belgrade railway.
-The unit performed well and Sauberzweig had good cause to be proud.

 On 15 March the Handschar Division formally re-entered Bosnia during Operation Sava and found the land completely devastated.
 The Croatian Ustaše administration had melted away and there was neither security nor any functioning economy.
-Sauberzweig took the initiative to restore order and drafted the "Guidelines for the Liberation of Bosnia".
-The manifesto included references to re-opening nurseries, schools, and the domestic welfare needs of women and children, but was essentially a forceful effort to bring back law and order, and above all to secure food supplies.
-The protocols included confiscation of food for the soldiers.
-Naturally, this fell hardest or was applied more vigorously on the non-Muslim segments of the local population.
+Sauberzweig took the initiative to restore order and drafted the "Guidelines for the Liberation of Bosnia", focused on bringing back law and order, and above all to secure food supplies by confiscating it from the population.

 The historian George Lepre wrote: "It is clear that through this directive, Sauberzweig foresaw his division taking complete control of the region.
 His mandate sought to turn northeastern Bosnia into an SS vassal state, and this infuriated the Pavelić regime."
 Opposition from Zagreb and the Reich Foreign office meant that, ironically, much of Sauberzweig's economic and social welfare proposals were rescinded or undermined, while the more draconian aspects (particularly food requisition) remained in place.
 Himmler however did create an independent "SS and Police Organization Staff" on 17 April to restore order in the area under Dr. Richard Wagner.